 Cytokinesis definition –

-(a) Cytokinesis in animal cells:- In animal cells, cytokinesis starts with the appearance of a shallow groove or furrow in the cytoplasm at the equator of the spindle.
-Slowly and slowly it deepens and constricts the cytoplasm and the cell into two parts.
+Cytokinesis is the division of cell cytoplasm into two separate cells.
+It usually occurs in telophase along with the formation of daughter nuclei after the nuclear division.
+The process of cytokinesis differs in plant and animal cells. (a) Cytokinesis in animal cells:- In animal cells, cytokinesis starts with the appearance of a shallow groove or furrow in the cytoplasm at the equator of the spindle.
+It deepens and constricts the cytoplasm and the cell into two parts.